The Rowe House

 -

 Each bedroom has hot water bottles and blankets for you to use if needed.
+There is also an electric heater in the attic bedroom.

 Security